darkraisisi/cm_wine/README.md

 Computational modeling V2 2020/2021

-AI project to determine the score of a Portugese red wine depending on the chemical composition
+AI project to determine the score of a Portugese red wine depending on the chemical composition.

 <h1>Casus</h1>
 <ul>